Travel to Islay

 The drive to Bruichladdich takes about 30 minutes via the A846 through Bowmore and around the head of Loch Indaal.
 Car hire is available at the airport through Islay Car Hire - book well in advance, especially in summer.
 Taxis are available but there's no rank; you'll need to pre-book before you arrive.

-Worth being direct about this: without a car, Islay is genuinely hard to explore.
+Worth being direct about this: without a car, Islay is hard to explore.
 The bus service runs the main road between Port Ellen, Bowmore, Bruichladdich and Port Askaig - but the places most worth seeing are off that route.
 Distilleries, remote beaches, walks, wildlife - almost all of it needs a car or a taxi budget.
 If you're flying and not hiring a car, think that through before you book.
 In our experience it works well for whisky groups who are distillery-hopping by taxi, or guests who are happy to base themselves in the village.
 For anyone wanting to see the whole island, the ferry with your own car is the better option.

 travel